List of Hello Kitty animated series

-There are several different Hello Kitty animated series, featuring the character Hello Kitty, from the Japanese company Sanrio.
+There are several different Hello Kitty animated series, featuring the cartoon character Hello Kitty, from the Japanese company Sanrio.

 Hello Kitty's Furry Tale Theater (1987)

-Hello Kitty's Furry Tale Theater is an American animated series produced by DIC Enterprises and animated by Toei Animation.
-The series involved Hello Kitty and her friends doing their own version of popular fairy tales and stories.
+Hello Kitty's Furry Tale Theater is a Japanese-American animated series co-produced by DIC Enterprises and animated by Toei Animation.
+The series featured Hello Kitty and her friends retelling their own versions of popular fairy tales and stories.
 Each of the 13 half-hour episodes consisted of two 11-minute cartoons, and they first aired on CBS from September 19 to December 12, 1987.

-Hello Kitty and Friends (1989–1994)
+Hello Kitty and Friends (1989–1998)

-Hello Kitty and Friends is a series of Japanese OVAs (and two Sanrio Anime Festival films) that were dubbed in English.
-The series featured Hello Kitty and other characters like Keroppi, Pochaco, and Pekkle.
-Episodes were also broadcast on ZDF and Super RTL (Germany) and Canal de las Estrellas (Mexico).
+SANRIO Animation Series, also known as Sanrio World Masterpiece Cinema Series (サンリオ世界名作映画館シリーズ, Sanrio sekai meisaku eigakan shirīzu), is a series of 80 Japanese OVAs produced between 1989 and 1998, and animated by Gropuer Production.
+30 of these OVAs (and two Sanrio Anime Festival films) were dubbed in English under the title Hello Kitty and Friends and aired on YTV in Canada.
+The series featured Hello Kitty and other characters, such as Keroppi, Pochacco, and Pekkle.
+Episodes were also broadcast on Toon Disney (United States), ZDF and Super RTL (Germany), Boomerang, DeA Kids and Ka-Boom (Italy), Canal de las Estrellas (Mexico), and ABS-CBN (Philippines, under the "Sanrio World of Animation" banner).